-Second, I would like to ask the writers of the DSM to add anger to anxiety and depression as diagnosable disorders.
+Second, I would like to ask the writers of the DSM to add anger to anxiety and depression as a diagnosable disorder.

-Third, I would like to encourage anyone with an anger disorder such as Liz's mom has to please get professional help.
+Third, I would like to encourage anyone with an anger disorder, such as Liz's mom has, to please get professional help.
 My heart goes out to you, as you clearly suffer greatly.
 You will become happier, and you will be able to have a much more positive impact on your children as well, as you find ways to prevent the anger outbursts.
-For starters, you might want to check out the chapters on anger in my Prescriptions Without Pills and Power of Two books.
-Anger management classes may help.
+Anger management classes may help, for starters.
 Also, energy therapists who do techniques like Body Code and Emotion Code may be able to turn off the anger tendency altogether.

 Fourth, if you know any child or teenager trapped in a family with an abusively angry parent, reach out to them.
 A little kindness can go a long way.
-It conveys to the child that maybe he or she is an okay person.
-That someone does seem to like them and is consistently nice to them.
+It conveys to the child that maybe he or she is an okay person, and that someone does seem to like them and is consistently nice to them.
 Even if you never discuss the parent's anger with the child, your kindness can help.

 If an occasion does arise where you feel that you can talk about the anger, do share your view that the parent has an anger problem that causes mean and untrue words to come out.
 Emphasize that these words do not accurately describe the child.
 Maybe even ask the child to list the unkind words that the parent says in anger so that you can explicitly clarify that the words are untrue.
 Add that you like the parent, and that at the same time, the anger is like an illness that the parent, as well as the child, suffers from.
 This dose of reality can help a child enormously.

-Consider also contacting your local social services.
-In many communities the folks in charge of investigating child abuse and neglect are quite responsive.
-And generally they will keep confidential the name of the person who asked them to check out a potentially abusive parenting situation.
+Consider also, if the situation appears serious, contacting your local social services.
+In many communities, the folks in charge of investigating child abuse and neglect are quite responsive.
+Generally, they will keep confidential the name of the person who asked them to check out a potentially abusive parenting situation.

 The following paragraphs were submitted as a comment to this article.
 There's so much good advice here, I'm adding it as an addenda to the main article.